Long-Term Ecological Reflections: 2003-2203

 In a program that will continue for two hundred years, writers visit sites in the forest to create an ongoing record of their reflections on the relation of people and forests changing together over time.

 Deadlines: December 1 for the Spring Retreats.
 May 1 for the Fall Retreats.
-Spring 2018 residents have already been chosen.
-Apply here for the Fall 2018 session.
+We will post a link to the application form here when the next application window opens.

 Two Writers-in-Residence Programs